cadebrown/ezc/README.md

 For Visual Studio Code, run `CTRL+SHIFT+P` and type in `install extensions`.
 Search for `ezc`.
 Click install, and when you restart code, all .ezc files will have formatting

 For any other text editor, look up how to install .tmLanguage files (most support tmLanguage)

-## Documentation

-[Chemical Development Docs](http://chemicaldevelopment.us/ezc/) is the documentation for EZC,

-and tutorials are located at [docs tutorial](http://chemicaldevelopment.us/ezc/tutorials)

-(coming soon)